The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/basic-guide.md

 ![](https://cdn.discordapp.com/attachments/752334526449057853/897222061892710450/unknown.png)

 The quantities listed here for the Fan Dance and Fan Dance III abilities are the average number of casts you will be able to get off during this Technical Window given the circumstances listed before (starting with four Feathers and generating two Feathers out of the four procs).
 With the total potency of actions and abilities under this Technical Window, we can calculate the relative potency gains from the Devilment and Technical Finish buffs.
 Technical Finish is a 5% damage increase, while Devilment is an increase in Crit and DH rates by 20% each.
-At current 5.2 BiS stat tiers for DNC, Devilment is effectively a 15.6% damage increase for DNC.
+At 5.2 BiS stat tiers for DNC, Devilment is effectively a 15.6% damage increase for DNC.
 With both TF and DM buffs active, DNC’s effective damage increase is 21.4%.
 Therefore the effective potency gain for this rotation under these circumstances is:

 |                                             |        |
 | ------------------------------------------- | ------ |